-Does paying a higher premium for U.S. Silver Eagles, compared to generic silver rounds, make sense?
-Indeed, sometimes it does.
-Silver Eagles are generally priced with a higher premium, but depending on the premium difference, your time horizon and your purpose for buying silver, Silver Eagles can actually carry a lower overall “cost” compared to silver rounds.
+Does paying a higher premium for U.S. Silver Eagles versus generic silver rounds make sense?
+Sometimes it does.
+Silver Eagles are generally priced with a higher premium, but depending on the premium difference, your time horizon and your purpose for buying silver, Silver Eagles can have a lower “cost” compared to silver rounds.

-Paying the higher premium for an American Silver Eagle can be justified if the difference in price is reasonable.
+Paying a higher premium for Silver Eagles can be justified if the difference in price is reasonable.
 The return on an ounce of silver via Eagles can be higher than that of silver rounds, despite the higher purchase cost.
 It all comes down to the ultimate sale price for the Silver Eagle or Silver Round.
 It really doesn’t matter that both options are comprised of 999 silver.
 Your round trip transaction cost for both the purchase and sale of your silver is what matters.

 If maximizing the amount of silver you acquire is your objective, you might conclude that choosing lower premium generic silver rounds over higher premium government coins like American Silver Eagles makes sense.
 Is maximizing the ounces of silver one holds a reasonable objective though?
 What about maximizing the value of your silver stack instead?
 The question that needs to be answered is whether or not Silver Eagles are sufficiently more valuable than a specific silver round to justify the higher price at the time of purchase.